Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

 \subsection{Dust obscuration}

-The \citetalias{Yao2023} local TDE rate does not correct for obscured TDEs.
-Recent work has demonstrated that a population of optically obscured TDEs exists in the local universe, detected through mid-infrared dust emission. \cite{Masterson2024} uses \textit{NeoWISE} data to identify a class of TDEs that lack optical counterparts but produce mid-infrared flares inconsistent with supernovae or AGN variability.
+The local \citetalias{Yao2023} TDE rate does not correct for obscured TDEs.
+Recent work has demonstrated that a population of optically obscured TDEs exists in the local universe, detected through mid-infrared dust emission. \cite{Masterson2024} used \textit{NeoWISE} data to identify a class of TDEs that lack optical counterparts but produce mid-IR flares inconsistent with supernovae or AGN variability.
 They are frequently found in uncommon host galaxies for TDEs- instead of the typical green valley, compact host; these IR-only TDEs occur in massive, star-forming galaxies.
 The IR TDEs have an estimated volumetric rate of $1.3 \times 10^{-7}~\rm{Mpc}^{-3}~\rm{yr}^{-1}$ which, when taken together with the optical TDE sample, would imply a local obscuration fraction of $f_{\rm obsc}\sim 30\%$.
-This estimation ignores the samples of X-ray detected TDEs \citep[e.g. ][]{Guolo2024} but is useful for estimating observed rates of optically-selected TDEs.
+This estimation ignores the samples of X-ray detected TDEs \citep[e.g. ][]{Guolo2024}, but is useful for estimating observed rates of optically selected TDEs.
 To approximate the evolution of the TDE obscuration fraction as a function of redshift, we look to observations of AGN.

 TDE obscuration and AGN obscuration in the local universe arise from predominantly different phenomena.
-While TDEs are likely obscured by their host galaxy's star-formation and dusty ISM, it is believed that AGN are obscured by a dusty torus that they generate \citep{Netzer2015} as well as their host ISM.
-It is observed that AGN spectra do not change significantly as a function of redshift \citep{Shen2019}, implying that their structure and physics do not change at higher redshifts.
-However, the obscuration fraction of AGN is seen to increase with redshift, which suggests that this is due to changes to their host galaxies \citep{Gilli2022}; the increasing densities and dust masses of galaxies as a function of redshift leads to a higher column density ISM, which in turn obscures a larger fraction of AGN.
+While TDEs are likely obscured by their host galaxies' star formation and dusty ISM, AGN are believed to be obscured by a dusty torus that they generate \citep{Netzer2015} as well as their host ISM.
+AGN spectra do not change significantly as a function of redshift \citep{Shen2019}, implying that their structure and physics do not change at higher redshifts.
+However, the obscuration fraction of AGN is seen to increase with redshift, which suggests that this is due to changes to their host galaxies \citep{Gilli2022}; the increasing galaxy densities and dust masses as a function of redshift lead to a higher-column-density ISM, which in turn obscures a larger fraction of AGN.